 The most frequently cited reference in relation to the conceptualization of maternal sensitivity is Mary Ainsworth, who maintains that it is the capacity that the mother has to respond to the needs and demands of the child according to the moment of development in which the child is, and do it precisely, appropriate, rapid and contingent manner.
-Likewise, it is pointed out that the capa TRENDS IN INTERVENTION PROGRAMS WITH AN ATTACHMENT PERSPECTIVE city of response demands, in turn, an interpretative capacity of the need that is at the base of the demands.
+Likewise, it is pointed out that the capacity of response demands, in turn, an interpretative capacity of the need that is at the base of the demands.
 This approach gives rise to the relationship of sensitivity with other constructs, such as, maternal attachment, internal representations of work in mothers and reflexivity.
 Finally, it is noted that the mother's response constitutes a model for her children to develop a capacity for self-regulation at both the cognitive and behavioral levels.